History of Innovation

 1996 We open the Fort Washington Men’s Shelter, our first shelter dedicated to serving homeless men with mental illness.

 1997 We start social purpose enterprise Comfort Foods (now called City Beet Kitchens), the only non-profit catering company in New York City.

-1998 We open our first women’s shelter, the New Providence Women’s Shelter, to help women overcome addiction, mental illness and homelessness.
+1998 We open our first women’s shelter, the New Providence Women’s Shelter, to help women overcome substance use disorder, mental illness and homelessness.

 1998 Our new Suburban Jobs program connects unemployed New Yorkers to job opportunities in the New York City suburbs.

 1999 Job Links helps clients with serious mental illnesses and a history of homelessness to prepare for and obtain competitive jobs.